 Summer is also when most of the herds are gathered together by their owners and calves earmarked.
 Some herders mark the calves in autumn.
 The reindeer are gradually moved through a series of fences until they’re penned together.
 Then reindeer herders tag all the calves, determine their mothers—and therefore their owners—and then mark the calves’ ears with the owners’ marks.
 Afterward, the herds are released back into the wild to continue their never-ending search for grub.

 Falling leaves and fancy fungi

-After a full summer of consuming lichens, herbs, grasses and anything else that catches their eye, autumn is when a reindeer is at its biggest and strongest.
+After a full summer of consuming lichens, herbs, grasses and anything else that catches their eye, eye-popping autumn is when a reindeer is at its biggest and strongest.
 Like anyone who eyes a remaining slice of pizza, this doesn’t stop them from eating more.
 But the greenery of summer gives way to mushrooms that sprout up from the bogs and forests and fellsides.

 Their winter fur also starts coming back, filling in patches.
 A calf won’t engage in mating yet, but for the older reindeer, autumn is rutting season.
 The bucks with the biggest antlers will defend their harems against rivals, sometimes younger and stronger, with antler fights.
 Like the stereotypical Finn, reindeer are obstinate and thick-headed, meaning their fights can last for hours, even all night.
 Males’ antlers drop after the rutting season.
 They’ll also attack people during this season, so keep your distance and use your zoom lens if you want to get a nice picture.